Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/r-ealise/realization.md

 ## Player
 First off, the player.
-Naturally, we use Blender because it is the best free 3D modeling application available.I began with a capsule and then considered how to go with the others.
-I required arms, a mask, and a flashlight.
+Naturally, we use Blender because it is the best free 3D modeling application available.
+I began with a capsule.
+I added arms, a mask, and a flashlight.
 I began with the arms, which I had to adjust later in the process because of a problem I'll describe later.
 I proceed by adding each minor detail.
-I could add the flashlight, which consists of a cylinder and a spotlight probe, once I had the arms.
-I particularly like the effect that the spotlight probe gives the flashlight—it almost looks like a beam. to the mask immediately.
-I is made up of some ico-spheres and two toruses. all lined up appear to a mask and voila you have got your player.
+I also added the flashlight, once I had the arms, which consists of a cylinder and a spotlight probe.
+I particularly like the effect that the spotlight probe gives the flashlight.
+It almost looks like a beam.
+The Mask is made up of some iso-spheres and two toruses. all lined up appear to a mask and voila you have got your player.

 ## First enemy
 Now to the enemy.